Safety experts encourage Guardian Program for added school safety

 Price focuses on guardian training for teachers so they can carry a gun on campus.

 Price said all Texas schools do not have an officer on campus.
-So, each year he certifies about 15-hundred people on active-shooter prevention.
+So, each year, he certifies about 1,500 people on active-shooter prevention.

 The week of the Uvalde shooting, he received an increase in school districts requesting training, as well as hands-on training with students to defend themselves in any means possible.